-15.2.
-Task and Finish Groups
+10. Task and Finish Groups

-15.2.1.
+10.1.
 Task and Finish groups may be established by parent committees on a temporary basis, in order that certain aspects of committee business can be investigated or monitored in more depth.
 Where this occurs the parent committee will establish the membership, duration and remit of the task and finish group, receive reports or minutes and make decisions based on recommendations for action.

-15.3.
-Scrutiny Groups
+11. Scrutiny Groups

-15.3.1.
+11.1.
 Scrutiny groups may be established by parent committees on an ongoing basis, in order that certain aspects of committee business can be scrutinised outside of the main assembly and then formally proposed to the committee for approval.
 Where this occurs the parent committee will establish the membership and remit of the scrutiny group, receive reports or minutes and make decisions based on recommendations for action.

-16. Executive responsibilities for quality
+12. Executive responsibilities for quality

-16.1.
-Vice-Chancellor's Group
+12.1.
+Vice-Chancellor's Group and University Executive Board

-16.1.1.
+12.2.
 The Vice-Chancellor and President is accountable to the Board of Governors.
 The Vice-Chancellor and President has overall executive responsibility for the management of UEL and is ex officio chair of the Academic Board.
 The Vice-Chancellor delegates senior staff responsibilities for particular aspects of the institution's management.
 Each member of staff has responsibility for ensuring quality within their area.
+The Vice-Chancellor and President chairs the University Executive Board (UEB).